 I am a visual storyteller on the marketing team at Output.
-I essentially direct, shoot & edit all our videos.
-They can range anywhere from simple 15 second ads all the way to mini-documentaries.
-I’m also pretty good at high-fives. 🖐
+I essentially direct, shoot, and edit all our videos.
+They can range anywhere from simple 15-second ads all the way to mini-documentaries.
+I’m also pretty good at high-fives.

 What does a day in the life at Output look like?

 A typical day is usually spent either planning for a future shoot or editing a past one.
 I think people would be surprised by how little time is actually spent on set.
 I remember my film studies professor in college telling me about the 60-10-30 rule.
-Roughly 60% of your production should be spent in pre-production & planning, 10% actually filming, and the remaining 30% in post.
+Roughly 60 percent of your production should be spent in pre-production and planning, 10 percent actually filming, and the remaining 30 percent in post.

 It’s an understandable misconception.
-The “lights, camera, action” aspect of production is definitely more exciting & glamorous than a colorist sitting in front of a computer trying to get the skin tones just right… But for me the editing room is where most of the magic happens.
+The “lights, camera, action” aspect of production is definitely more exciting and glamorous than a colorist sitting in front of a computer trying to get the skin tones just right.
+But for me, the editing room is where most of the magic happens.
 That’s where I really get my first objective view of what I shot, and the story starts to take shape.

 What was your starting point in music?

 I naturally gravitated towards metal.
-Something about the raw emotion & technicality of it always spoke to me.
+Something about the raw emotion and technicality of it always spoke to me.
 It just scratches an itch that no other genre can.
-I played drums in a hardcore band back in NC for awhile called Romeo Is Bleeding.
-Yeah I know… it’s like the most screamo band name of all time.
+I played drums in a hardcore band back in North Carolina for a while called Romeo Is Bleeding.
+Yeah, I know.
+It’s the most screamo band name of all time.